 Yes.
 Please contact the Compliance & Policy Office and arrange for training at your location.
 Also, there are materials posted above that you can utilize to review with your group.
-Training is a required portion of the activity prior to contact with Minors on campus.
+Training is a required portion of the activity prior to contact with Minors.

 Yes.
 The State of Colorado has excellent resources on abuse and neglect.
 There is a training module available for teachers and other mandatory reporters if you want more information.
 See https://www.coloradocwts.com/mandated-reporter-training.
 Also, the Colorado Child Abuse Prevention line may be called 1-844-CO-4-KIDS (264-5437) to report child abuse and neglect anywhere in Colorado.

-Do I need to register when I have a high school student shadowing or working in my lab?
+Do I need to complete the notification form when I have a high school student shadowing or working in my lab?